 - Any barriers to entry; is anyone not eligible?
 For example if someone works at or knows someone who works at the company running the competition?

 - Marketers should also include details of any ‘other major factors reasonably likely to influence consumers’ decision or understanding about the promotion’.

 And the winner is…

-Unfortunately for trigger happy marketers keen to move ahead with their competition, there are a few more rules that need to be adhered to.
+Unfortunately for eager marketers keen to move ahead with their competition, there are a few more rules that must be followed.

-When it comes to the prize, marketers must ensure that they honour what prize is described upon competition announcement, if this is not possible for whatever reason then they must provide ‘reasonable equivalents’.
+Regarding the prize, marketers must ensure that they honour what prize is described upon competition announcement.
+If this is not possible for whatever reason then they must provide ‘reasonable equivalents’.

 Also, in an effort to encourage entries, marketers must not overstate the chance of winning that any one participant has.

-Marketers must also ensure that entrants can easily access the following information at the time of launch and throughout the competition duration:
+Marketers must ensure that entrants can easily access the following information at the time of launch and throughout the competition: